-During the year, the Company has applied for and received wage subsidies and other financial support under COVID-19 relief legislation that has been enacted in the countries in which it operates.
-During 2021, the Company recognized \$301,257 (December 31, 2020 - \$545,930) from the Canada Emergency Wage Subsidy Program ("CEWS"), \$760,088 (December 31, 2020 - \$857,776) from the Paycheck Protection Program administered under the US CARES Act, and \$80,184 (December 31, 2020 - \$31,919) from the Canada Emergency Rent Subsidy Program ("CERS").
-The amounts received have been recognized as reductions to Salaries and Benefits in the Consolidated Statement of Operations.
+During the year, the Company has recognized \$610,306 of proceeds from the Employee Retention Credit ("ERTC").
+The company was also accepted into the Alberta Jobs Now grant program, and has recognized \$31,000 of proceeds in relation to this program.
+The Company has not recognized any proceeds from the Canada Emergency Wage Subsidy Program ("CEWS") (2021 - \$301,257), from the Paycheck Protection Program administered under the US CARES Act (2021- \$760,088), and from the Canada Emergency Rent Subsidy Program ("CERS") (2021 - \$80,184).
+The amounts have been recognized as reductions to Salaries and Benefits in the Consolidated Statement of Operations.
 There are no unfulfilled conditions attached to the subsidies recognized in income during the year.